Summary

 They stated that they hired a Blockchain analysis firm and they claimed that the funds were NOT stolen.
 I wonder, was it CipherBlade?
 How is it that they are now stating that the funds were indeed stolen?

-Coinomi also mentioned in their their support ticket, before the issue became public, that they were collaborating with their partner "Chainalysis," another Blockchain analysis firm, and they claimed that they would blacklist the addresses involved.
+Coinomi also mentioned in their coinomi_support_ticket_chainalysis.png, before the issue became public, that they were collaborating with their partner "Chainalysis," another Blockchain analysis firm, and they claimed that they would blacklist the addresses involved.
 However, upon my own investigation and confirmation with several exchanges, it appears that no such blacklisting has occurred.
 This raises questions about what Chainalysis had to say about the incident.
 Were Coinomi's intentions to leverage the reputation of Chainalysis for trust and to mitigate the situation?

-Furthermore, Coinomi has accused me of blackmailing them, suggesting that I intentionally sent the stolen crypto-currency to myself and falsely blamed them for my loss.
-However, it is contradictory that they now change their narrative and confirm that the funds were indeed stolen.
 These inconsistent statements and actions by Coinomi only serve to further undermine their credibility.
 They have propagated false information in an attempt to mislead the community, and they have resorted to hiring external entities to support their position.
 Such behavior raises serious doubts about the integrity and trustworthiness of Coinomi as a company.

 Making Things Clear